 The Doctor of Behavioral Health degree requires a minimum of 54 credit hours at the doctoral/graduate level beyond the master's degree.
-Students must complete the required coursework and credit hours with a grade of "B" or better and consistent weekly attendance in each course, including practicum and culminating project, within 4 years.
+Students must complete all required coursework (including culminating project) and credit hours with a CGPA of 3.0 or better within 4 years.